Color Fundamentals

 Additive Color (Light)

-Used in: screens, monitors, digital displays
+Used by screens, monitors, and any digital display.

 - Starts with black (no light)

-- Add light to create colors
+- Add light to make colors

-- All colors combined = white
+- All three at full = white

-- Primary colors: Red, Green, Blue (RGB)
+- Primaries: Red, Green, Blue (RGB)

 Red + Green = Yellow